gracealonge83-coder/qubwatch/docs/PROJECT-OVERVIEW.md

 ### Business Setup

-Allows a business owner to create and configure their business profile, including basic business information, products, and users.
+Allows a business owner to create and configure their business profile, including basic business information, products and users.

 ### Dashboard